Research Policy Handbook

 2. Student Projects

-Stanford University supports a wide range of both undergraduate and graduate student research projects involving human subjects -- from course-related research exercises to Ph.D. dissertation studies.
+Stanford University supports a wide range of both undergraduate and graduate student research projects involving human participants, from course-related research exercises to Ph.D. dissertation studies.

-Generally, student research involving human subjects falls into one of two categories, research practica and directed, independent research projects.
+Generally, student research involving human participants falls into one of two categories: research practica, and directed, independent research projects.

 A. Research Practica

-Research Practica are class projects designed to provide students an opportunity to practice various research methods such as interview, observation and survey techniques, as well as data analysis.
+Research Practica are class projects designed to provide students an opportunity to practice various research methods such as interview, observation, and survey techniques, as well as data analysis.
 Such projects typically do not lead to generalizable knowledge and are not undertaken with that goal in mind.
 Research practica do not require IRB review.
 Data that are collected during a research practicum project may be used in independent research projects at a future time.
-In such a case, the IRB should be consulted, because an IRB application for use of existing data may be required.
+In such a case, the IRB should be consulted, because an IRB application for use of existing data may be required and there may be limits to its usage.

 Although the IRB does not review such class projects, we strongly encourage instructors to become fully familiar with each student's project(s), and to discuss it with the student.
-Experience has taught us that time spent with students discussing matters such as courtesy, and avoidance of unnecessary discomfort or invasion of privacy, will be time well spent.
-Explicit recognition of the existence of the IRB and discussion of its goals and concerns should be an integral part of introducing students to research methodologies .
+Professors should discuss with their students matters such as courtesy, and avoidance of unnecessary discomfort or invasion of privacy.
+Explicit recognition of the existence of the IRB and discussion of its goals and concerns should be an integral part of introducing students to research methodologies.

 B. Directed or Independent Research Projects

-Directed or Independent Research Projects are any research conducted by students, graduate or undergraduate which involve human subjects, employs systematic data collection, is intended to contribute to generalizable knowledge, and does not fall under the definition of research practicum.
-These projects include, but are not limited to, independent undergraduate research projects and honors theses, masters' theses and dissertations.
-Student projects in this category must be reviewed and approved by the IRB.
-It is possible that a research project may be exempt from ongoing IRB review, but it must meet explicit criteria and the IRB must certify the exemption.
+Directed or Independent Research Projects are any research conducted by students, graduate or undergraduate, which involves human participants, employs systematic data collection, is intended to contribute to generalizable knowledge, and does not fall under the category of research practicum.
+These projects include, but are not limited to, independent undergraduate research projects and honors theses, masters' theses, and dissertations.
+Student projects in this category must be reviewed and approved by the IRB before initiation.
+It is possible that a research project may be exempt from regulatory requirements, but it must meet explicit criteria and the Research Compliance Office (RCO) must first review it and issue an exempt determination.

-If you have questions regarding the distinction between these categories, please do not hesitate to contact the IRB for assistance.
+If you have questions regarding the distinction between these categories, contact the RCO at (650) 724-7141 for assistance.

 3. Pilot Studies